kryptn/confg/README.md

 - add prefixing within groups
   - would be useful for ssm and etcd
-- allow stacking input configs
-  - might need namespacing backends
-  - name collisions on groups would be intentional
 - output to more than toml
   - json and yaml?
-- decide if i want to redo command.go
 - ci/cd
-- add `[group.defaults]` and `[defaults]`
-- determine what top-level keys i need to reserve
-  - known: `version`, `backend`, `defaults`
-  - everything else is considered a group

 [1]: https://github.com/kelseyhightower/confd/issues/414#issuecomment-232388171